-Well that’s my bio.
-Best work of fiction, balderdash, and poppycock I’ve ever written, and it reads like a bad novel don’t you think?
+Well that’s the bio.
+Best work of fiction, balderdash, and poppycock I’ve ever written and it reads like a bad novel don’t you think?
 Feel free not to answer that question.
+No, really!

-Nevertheless, you are all welcomed here “In My Cluttered Attic” anytime.
-I’m gratified you—or anyone for that matter—had the courage to venture this far.
+All the same, you’re all welcomed here “In My Cluttered Attic” anytime.
+I’m gratified you—or anyone for that matter—had the courage to venture in this far.

-I should probably mention there’s no financial reward for the five minutes you just lost reading this rather flimsy bio.
+OH, and I should probably mention that there’s no financial reward for the five minutes you just lost reading this rather flimsy bio.

-When I finally get around to creating one. 😀
+Uh, when I get around to creating one that is. 😀